Chymyst/chymyst-core/docs/chymyst03.md

 We would like to emit both `f()` and `g()` together and wait until a reply value is received from whichever molecule unblocks sooner.
 If the other molecule gets a reply value later, we will just ignore that value.

-The result of this nondeterministic operation is the value of type `T` obtained from one of the molecules `f` and `g`, depending on which molecule got its reply first.
+The result of this non-deterministic operation is the value of type `T` obtained from one of the molecules `f` and `g`, depending on which molecule got its reply first.

 Let us now implement this operation in `Chymyst`.
 We will derive the required chemistry by reasoning about the behavior of molecules.